 The movie side of Netflix exists for two reasons: to make shit that's designed to be background noise while the viewer scrolls through their phone or engages in some kind of household chore and to chase Oscars come Awards Season.
 When it comes to the former category, the actual quality of the products they're releasing isn't top of mind and pretty frequently, the complete lack of care put into their films is glaringly apparent.
 Atlas is as good of an example as you'll find as to the kind of movies that Netflix is primarily interested in making.

 In short, they hired a faceless journeyman Hollywood director in Brad Peyton (San Andreas, Rampage) to make a sci-fi action blockbuster that features a few stars with name recognition (Jennifer Lopez, Simu Liu, Sterling K. Brown) and bears a resemblance to a wide range of past cinematic winners from The Terminator to Pacific Rim to I, Robot.
-Or to put in a way that would make the Netflix boardroom erupt into an enthusiastic nodding fit, they're making content to feed their service's guiding light: the almighty algorithm.
-The end results of this idea conceived by bean counters who let meaningless data drive the decision-making for their artistic enterprise is wait for, a soulless shitfest of a movie that would probably have a similar approval rating as the top 3 candidates in this year's United States presidential election if Netflix polled the people who actually sat through it until the end.
+Or to put it in a way that would make the Netflix boardroom erupt into an enthusiastic nodding fit, it's a glossy piece of "content" designed to feed the almighty algorithm that serves as the service's guiding light.
+The end results of this idea conceived by Netflix's bean counters who let meaningless data drive the decision-making for their artistic enterprise is wait for it, a soulless shitfest of a movie that would probably have a similar approval rating as the top 3 candidates in this year's United States presidential election if they polled the people who actually sat through it until the end.

-It manages to be both completely artless and devoid of entertainment value as it plods through perhaps the most lifeless human vs. robot war plot ever depicted on screen.
-Lopez's turn as the titular data analyst turned solider who spends most of the film stuck in a mech suit talking to the computer system (voiced by Gregory James Cohan) after the bad robot villain (Liu) ambushes the soldiers that came to find him on a distant planet after he disappeared without a trace 28 years prior is shockingly shaky for someone whose been acting for as long as she has.
-And to top it all off, it ends up embracing a garbage pro-AI message that only bozos in the tech industry and bozo entertainment would applaud.
-What make the failure of Atlas even sadder is that the internet won't even bother to take the time to give it the roast/meme treatment that the already notorious misfire Madame Web received earlier this year because the number of engaged eyeballs that laid eyes upon it pale in comparison to those that watched Sony's failed Spider-Man spinoff-which ironically is also currently among Netflix's Top 10 most watched movies (chalk up another victory for the Tudum gang!).
+Atlas manages to be both completely artless and devoid of entertainment value as it plods through perhaps the most lifeless human vs. robot war plot ever depicted on screen.
+Lopez's turn as the titular data analyst turned solider who spends most of the film stuck in a mech suit talking to a computer system (voiced by Gregory James Cohan) after the bad robot villain (Liu) ambushes the soldiers that came to find him on a distant planet after he disappeared without a trace 28 years prior is shockingly shaky for someone whose been acting for as long as she has.
+And to top it all off, it ends up embracing a garbage pro-AI message that only corporate bozos in the tech industry and entertainment world would applaud.
+What makes the failure of Atlas even sadder is that the internet won't even bother to take the time to give it the roast/meme treatment like the one the already notorious misfire Madame Web received earlier this year because the number of engaged eyeballs that laid eyes upon it pale in comparison to those that watched Sony's failed Spider-Man spinoff-which ironically is also currently among Netflix's Top 10 most watched movies (chalk up another victory for the Tudum gang!).

 Grade: D